Relzarick/sharded-search-engine/README.md

 - Keyword Processing: Extracts key terms from the data to build a fast-lookup index.

-- Redis Ingestion: Pushes those keywords into Redis, mapping each token to its document ID for quick lookups.
+- RocksDB Ingestion: Builds a composite key using the token and UUID, storing the posistions.

 ### Look up ranking algorithm